 - Test scores are only one measure of performance. - Focus on strengths. - Discuss strategies for addressing areas of growth (e.g., online practice, working with a teacher).

-Interested in talking to your child's teacher about his or her score?
+Interested in talking to your child's teacher about their score?

 Below are a few questions that can help guide a conversation with your child's teacher: